SatoshiumAI/satoshium-us/attestor/templates/source-attestation-template.md

 ### subject

-The claim, event, identity, record, or object associated with the evidence.
+The claim, record, event, identity, or object associated with the source.

 Example: